statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/off-chain-funding.md

 ## Indirect funding

-Let's introduce one level of indirection by setting up a ledger channel with a counterparty which we'll call "the hub".
-We will fund this in the same way as we have done earlier in the tutorial.
-A ledger channel is a special channel that runs the "null app" (meaning that all transitions are considered invalid), and whose sole purpose is to reallocate its funding to other channels and/or state channel participants.
+Let's introduce one level of indirection between the chain and the state channel we want to fund.
+We will first set up a ledger channel (L) with a counterparty (we'll call this counterparty "the hub").
+We will fund the ledger channel "directly" -- in the same way as we have done [earlier in the tutorial](./deposit-assets).

+A ledger channel is a special channel that runs the "null app" (meaning that all transitions are considered invalid, and the channel may only be updated by a state being supported by all participants signing it).
+The sole purpose of this ledger channel is to reallocate some or all of its funding to other channels and/or state channel participants.

 Now imagine that we want to play Rock Paper Scissors (or run some other state channel application) with that same participant.
-We'll open a new channel for that.
+We'll open a new channel (A1) for that.

 Instead of funding it on chain, let's just divert some money from our existing ledger channel.